IAudioDeviceManager

 abstract startAudioDeviceLoopbackTest(indicationInterval: number): number;

-This method tests whether the local audio capture device and playback device are working properly.
-After starting the test, the audio capture device records the local audio, and the audio playback device plays the captured audio.
-The SDK triggers two independent onAudioVolumeIndication callbacks at the time interval set in this method, which reports the volume information of the capture device (uid = 0) and the volume information of the playback device (uid = 1) respectively.
+This method tests whether the audio recording and playback devices are working properly.
+Once the test starts, the recording device captures local audio and the playback device plays it back.
+The SDK triggers two onAudioVolumeIndication callbacks at the specified interval to report the volume levels of the recording device (uid = 0) and the playback device (uid = 1).

-• You can call this method either before or after joining a channel.
+• This method can be called before or after joining a channel.

-• This method tests local audio devices and does not report the network conditions.
+• This method only performs local audio device testing and does not involve network connections.

-• When you finished testing, call stopAudioDeviceLoopbackTest to stop the audio device loopback test.
+• After the test is complete, you must call stopAudioDeviceLoopbackTest to stop the loopback test.

 Parameters